 Now, there are instances when an owner only wants to do the bare minimum, if that.
 Some owners have the mentality of “well, it’s just a rental property.
 I’m not living there, so why should I paint the house or replace the carpet?”

 While that is true, the reality is that your “rental house” is someone’s house.
 And just as much as you want a new modern, beautiful home, so do those that are renting your house to be their home.

-Sometimes, owners do not realize their lack of attention to the things needed to be done to the home to prepare for a new resident, will cause their house to be vacant longer and more often, have to accept lower rents and even possibly attracting residents to rent the home that will not care or take care of the home.
+Sometimes, owners do not realize their lack of attention to the things needed to be done to the home to prepare for a new resident, will cause their house to be vacant longer and more often, have to accept lower rents, and even possibly attract residents to rent the home that will not care or take care of the home.
 They feel that the owner does not care so they should not have to.